Upper bounds for the entropy in the cusp for one-parameter diagonal flows on $SL_{d}(\mathbb{R})/SL_{d}(\mathbb{Z})$: Bounding entropy for maximal parabolic subgroups

 We introduce conventions that will be assumed for the rest of the paper.
 First, we assume without loss of generality (by possibly changing the order of the standard basis elements) that $\upalpha_i\geq \upalpha_{i+1}$ for all $1\leq i\leq \mathtt{d}-1$, i.e.\ the elements on the diagonal of $\att$ are ordered from largest to smallest.

 As discussed in~\S\ref{section:introduction}, we think of the Weyl group $W$ as the group of permutations $S_{\dtt}$.
-We take the convention that for any $[w]_{P}\in W_{P,\att}$ the representative $w\in W$ is chosen so that the diagonal of $\att^{w}$ is monotonically decreasing in each block of $P$.
-If there are multiplicities in the elements on the diagonal of $\att$, the representative $w\in W$ for $[w]_{P}$ is defined only up to $\stab_{W}(\att)$, but $\att^{w}$ is still uniquely defined.
+We take the convention that for any $[w]_{P}\in W_{P,\att}$ the representative $w\in W\cong S_{\dtt}$ is chosen so that its values are increasing in each block (for example, if $P=P_{k}$ is a maximal parabolic subgroup, this means $w_{1}<\cdots<w_{k}$ and $w_{k+1}<\cdots<w_{\dtt}$).
+This ensures that the diagonal of $\att^{w}$ is monotonically decreasing in each block of $P$.
+If there are multiplicities in the elements on the diagonal of $\att$ (namely $\stab_{W}(\att)\not=\{id\}$), there may be several suitable representatives, and we choose one of them arbitrarily (in this case, $\att^{w}$ does not depend on the specific choice).

 For any $1\leq i\leq \dtt$, let $\lambda_i\in \Lie(A)^{\ast}$ be the value of the $i$th entry, i.e.\ $\lambda_{i}(\alpha)=\alpha_i$.
 For any $1\leq k\leq \dtt-1$, let $\psi_k=\lambda_k-\lambda_{k+1}$; these form a basis for the roots of $\Lie(A)$.
 For $\sigma\in W$, let $h_k(\sigma)=h(P_{k},\att^{\sigma})$ and by abuse of notation also